kids-first/kf-lib-data-ingest/docs/source/tutorial/index.rst

 The quickstart example uses a simple dataset and is primarily intended to show a user how to run the ingest pipeline and view basic outputs.
-This tutorial will use a more complex study dataset and step through each ingest stage in much more depth.
+This tutorial uses a more complex study dataset and steps through each ingest stage in much more depth.

 In this tutorial we will cover: